aristanetworks/avd-workshops/workshops/cicd-basics.md

 ## Sea of options

 The number of options available to implement a CI/CD pipeline can be daunting.
 For example, the image below does a great job of showing a subset of tools available in this process.
-The following section will summarize the various steps in a CI/CD pipeline from a networking perspective.
+The following section will show an example CI/CD deployment leveraging our Arista Test Drive environment.

 ![Image credit to openxcell](./assets/images/DevOps-Tools.svg)

 ## CI/CD for Network Engineers

-### Source control (Git)

-Depending on the enterprises current tooling, your version control system (VCS) may be decided for you.
-This could be Azure DevOps, Gitlab, GitHub Enterprise, and countless others.
-Either way, keeping a project within a VCS system is key in this workflow.
-VCS allows operators to update the source of their network, track changes, and peer review any updates to the network.
-For an introduction to Git, check out our [Git](git.md) section.

-### Editor
+## Work in progress

-This is probably a debate that will never end, which editor to use?
+This section is a work in progress.

-### Creating branches to implement and update or fix

-### Testing locally

-### Pushing updates

-### Automated workflows

-### Test in anything but production

-### Merge back to main

-### Deploy to production

-## Sample workflow

-This could be as simple as doc creation.